2003–04 South-West Indian Ocean cyclone season: Season summary

 Météo-France's meteorological office in Réunion (MFR) is the official Regional Specialized Meteorological Center for the South-West Indian Ocean, tracking all tropical cyclones from the east coast of Africa to 90° E. The agency tracked 16 tropical disturbances during the season, of which ten intensified into tropical storms and were named from a sequential list.
 This is near the long-term average of nine tropical storms.
 Five storms intensified to tropical cyclone status, with maximum sustained winds of at least 120 km/h; this is also near the long-term average.
 There were 19 days – one less than average – in which a tropical cyclone was active.
 The Joint Typhoon Warning Center (JTWC), which is a joint United States Navy – United States Air Force task force– also issued advisories for storms in the basin.

 Similar to the preceding season, the 2003–04 season began in September and ended the following May, making it one of the lengthiest on record.
 Most storms originated near the Chagos Archipelago in the central Indian Ocean.
 Two storms – Helma and Itseng – crossed from the Australian basin and were tracked by the Bureau of Meteorology (BoM).
 Many of the storms had unusual trajectories, with sudden changes in direction.
 Cyclone Elita crossed the coastline of Madagascar three times, described by the MFR as an "exotic" track but akin to Cyclone Felicie in 1971.
 The final storm – Juba – was the third-latest named storm on record, after Ikonjo in May 1990 and Gritelle in June 1991.
+Through 2003, three tropical cyclones formed outside the cyclone season in the basin, becoming at the time the highest off-season tropical storms in the year.
+However, this record was surpassed in 2024 with a record high of four named storms.